 It isn’t always easy.
 When we’re used to a certain standard of living, it’s tough to adjust.
 But we bought a house last month and our bank account has been hemorrhaging money – inspection and appraisal fees, closing costs, and a lot of seemingly inexpensive household items (like silverware trays, a trash can, dishwasher soap) really add up!

-And Mr. Marvelous and I couldn’t justify the extra expense of our anniversary dinner on top of all that.
+And we couldn’t justify the extra expense of our anniversary dinner on top of all that.

 But I really missed our fancy night out on the town.
 It made me feel special and loved and like we were investing in our marriage by going out and spending all that money on dinner for the two of us.